vinnyhorgan/dvh-linux/README.md

 - go through the **system settings** and setup everything as needed
 - configure panels and widgets as needed
 - install the [catppuccin kde theme](https://github.com/catppuccin/kde) as described on the page, this also applies cursors
-- install the [catppuccin sddm theme](https://github.com/catppuccin/sddm) as described on the page

 ## 3) config